How to bake the best baked potato in the oven: Here are the keys to crispy skins and perfectly fluffy baked potatoes!

 How Long to Bake Potatoes in the Oven

 You’ll bake the potatoes in a super hot oven (450° F) for nearly an hour, brush them with some oil, and bake ’em again.
 Yes, baked potatoes definitely need a long time to bake since they are so dense.
 Keep in mind that smaller baked potatoes will probably need a little less time to bake.

 Baking them for this long is needed to ensure you get those perfectly fluffy and evenly cooked potato centers.

 The potatoes emerge as piping hot pockets of potato ready to be loaded up with butter, sour cream, bacon, and any of your other favorite baked potato toppings.
 Drooool!

 The skins are pure crispy perfection and this was the first time I have ever seen Kyle eat the potato skin.

+If you’re bored with plain baked potatoes, let me suggest a few other ways.
 We loaded these potatoes up for lunch two weekends in a row for a fantastic and filling meal, and I even popped a few extra potatoes in the oven to guarantee lunch for me during the week with some BBQ compound butter.

 adapted from Cook's Country As a member of the Amazon Associate affiliate program, I earn a small percentage from your qualifying Amazon purchases when you click the Amazon links on this page.
 I'm not informed of who purchases what, just of what products are purchased.